 Podcast hosts can be picky.
 And who can blame them?
-With the whole world moving online, more and more people are turning to podcasts in an effort to increase their visibility and reach new audiences.
+With the whole world moving online, more and more people are turning to podcasts on their own or by leveraging podcast booking services in an effort to increase their visibility and reach new audiences.

 As a result, podcast hosts receive dozens—if not hundreds—of emails from potential guests.
 The trick is to make yourself stand out from the crowd.
 But how?